govau/service-manual/content/governing-content/content-lifecycle/creating-content/tools-template.md

 ---
 ### [2]Content production template

-Use the <content production template>[link to html page] to prepare content so that it’s ready for publishers to upload to the CMS.
+Use the [content production template](../content-production-template/) to prepare content so that it’s ready for publishers to upload to the CMS.
 The template gives context for authors and reviewers.
 It also guides those not experienced in web writing.

 ### [2]Content design